skellystudios/skelly-io/skellyio-jekyll/_posts/2017-02-24-on_reimplementing_features.markdown

 > "No man implements the same requirements twice, because they are no longer the same requirements, and he is no longer the same man"

-— Heraclitus, on changing requirements
+— Heraclitus, on reimplementing features